GeorgeSchiro/GetCert2/README.md

     Set this switch True (not recommended) to allow certificate private keys to be exportable from the local certificate store to a local disk file.
 Any SA with server access will then have access to the certificate's private key.

+-CertificateRequestWaitSecs=10

+    These are the seconds of wait time before a certificate request is submitted.
+This allows time for the order to be completed by the certificate provider network before a request can be accepted.

+-CleanupAcmeWork=True

+    Set this switch False to preserve temporary ACME state data, even after a successful run.

 -ContactEmailAddress= NO DEFAULT VALUE